Ratings Guy: Plot

 The Griffins receive a letter from the Nielsen Company telling them they have been selected to have their viewing habits monitored.
 Tom Tucker comes to the door, having heard of the Griffins becoming a Nielsen family, and asks Peter for some suggestions to change the show.
 Tom performs Peter's crazy suggestions on the air, which displeases Peter's friends Joe and Quagmire.
 When the Nielsen representative returns to reset the card on his Nielsen box, Peter takes the opportunity to steal a bunch of Nielsen boxes so he can have a much bigger impact on the ratings.

 Peter soon forces many shows to make outlandish changes to "improve" them, which angers Lois and Joe, and an angry mob issue their complaints towards Peter for what he did to some of their favorite TV shows.
-After barely getting medical help and getting kicked out of the Drunken Clam, Peter realizes he won't be able to show face around Quahog unless he fixes things, and decides to try and fix television, but Mayor Adam West shows up and shoots the boxes to pieces to prevent Peter from making more alterations to his favorite TV shows and in retaliation for Peter adding an extra tree on One Tree Hill.
+After barely getting medical help and getting kicked out of the Drunken Clam, Peter realizes he won't be able to show face around Quahog again unless he fixes things, and decides to try and fix television, but Mayor Adam West shows up and shoots the boxes to pieces to prevent Peter from ruining his favorite TV shows further and in retaliation for Peter adding an extra tree on One Tree Hill.
 With the boxes destroyed, Brian believes that they are now sunk, but suddenly Peter comes up with another plan.

 Peter goes to the Television Producers Guild for help, stating that he is the man who ruined television and is going to fix it.
 He gathers many TV producers (including J.J.
 Abrams, Mark Burnett, Dick Wolf, Jon Hamm and Kelsey Grammer) to discuss ideas to make their shows better again.
 Abrams comes up with an idea about a show that details an alien that goes back in time and encounters a koala in an Eastern European town and Peter tells him to go with that idea.
 Peter then has four TV producers to make 15 workplace comedies where people talk to the camera for some reason, thus breaking the fourth wall.
 Burnett is asked by Peter to give him a reality show where people do horrible, unforgivable things to each other for embarrassingly small sums of money.
 Peter then has two TV producers leave to make a show about horrible New Jersey freaks and tells Wolf to give him the same Law & Order six times.
 Peter tells the TV producers from Bravo do a show about women fighting.

 Every television show goes back to normal as Peter is friends with Joe and Quagmire again.
 Peter quotes "Well, let's drink to having TV back in the hands of people who know what they're doing."
 The final scene shows that Herbert has repaired the Nielsen boxes which Mayor West destroyed and is using them to make his own changes to TV.
 He calls up Disney Channel to have Zack and Cody in their underpants, claiming that their show would be funnier that way.